Updated: Jul 28

 The experiment didn't last very long because I struggled to be honest with myself and realized that self-documentation required a lot of self-discipline and sincerity which I seemingly didn't have, mainly because I thought I already did great regarding how I spent my time.

-In a second attempt to achieve the above mentioned goals I started to structure my days by creating a table of good habits that needed to be executed on a daily (learning Finish, reading 1 chapter, taking my vitamins) or weekly basis (cleaning the apartment, watering the flowers, writing my blog).
+In a second attempt to achieve the above mentioned goals I started to structure my days by creating a table of good habits that needed to be executed on a daily (learning a language, reading a chapter in a book, taking my vitamins) or weekly basis (cleaning the apartment, watering the flowers, writing my blog).
 There were a couple of habits that I'd just picked up and wanted to maintain, and this table proved to be a good tool in helping me to do so.
 However, it also made me focus entirely on completing these tasks, leaving little to no "free time" to be creative or just do nothing.
-Another downside to this was that I'd put as much focus on tasks that ultimately would improve over time (like learning Finish) and tasks that would always have the same quality and not get me anywhere (like watering the plants).
+Another downside to this was that I'd put as much focus on tasks that ultimately would improve over time (like learning Finnish) and tasks that would always have the same quality and not get me anywhere (like watering the plants).
 I figured out that putting equal attention on the things that have to be done and won't improve and tasks that make you better and compound over time is not the ideal solution.

 The third attempt involved creating a family-calendar and a personal calendar that included slots for "free time".
 I proceeded to keep track of the good habits that I wanted to maintain while focusing on spending more time on things that would compound on the long run and less time on "have to" tasks.
 Living through my calendar has been a major part of my professional career.
 I regularly reminded my team members: If it's not in my calendar, it doesn't exist!
 Back in the days this really helped me to maintain control over my time and resources.
 I'd do the same thing again in the future if I'd be to work in a similar professional environment.